WenPai-org/wenpai.org/wp-content/plugins/advanced-query-loop/readme.md

 -   Post ID (props to @markhowellsmead)

 **Please note that this is a slight duplication of the existing sorting controls.
 They both work interchangeably but it just looks a bit odd in the UI**

+#### Disable Pagination

+Improve the performance of the query by disabling pagination

 ## Extending AQL